What internet speed do I need for streaming?

 3. Mobile hotspot

 A mobile hotspot is a feature on most smartphones that allows other devices to connect to the internet over a wireless network using cellular data.
-It is a backup option when your WiFi is down or you’re on the move.
+It is a backup option when your WiFi is down, when you’re travelling, or when you move to a new location.

-Like 5G home internet, mobile hotspots transmit data wirelessly and are prone to latency.
+Like 5G home internet, mobile hotspots transmit data wirelessly and are prone to latency, network congestion and signal interference, which can impact streaming quality during live streaming or video on demand playback.

 Other disadvantages of mobile hotspots include the following:

 You can also use portable hotspot devices as a hotspot rather than your mobile phone.
-These devices offer dedicated hardware for WiFi hotspots, have an extended battery life and can accommodate multiple devices simultaneously.
+These devices offer dedicated hardware for broadband reception, have an extended battery life and can accommodate multiple devices simultaneously.

-While mobile hotspots are a convenient choice for streaming, keep in mind their data limitations, slow speeds and impact on your device’s battery life.
-Choose a data plan that meets your streaming demands and keep track of your data usage to avoid exceeding data caps.
+While mobile hotspots are a convenient choice for streaming, keep in mind their data allowances, slow speeds and impact on your device’s battery life.
+Choose a plan with enough monthly data for streaming and keep track of your data usage to avoid exceeding data limits and receiving overcharges or throttling.

 4. Satellite